 People can also steal from God by withholding tithe.
 Malachi the prophet wrote: “Will a man rob God?
 Yet you rob me.
 But you ask, ‘How do we rob you?’
 ‘In tithes and offerings.
 You are under a curse — the whole nation of you — because you are robbing me.
 Bring the whole tithe into the storehouse, that there may be food in my house.
 Test me in this,’ says the Lord Almighty, ‘and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it’” (Malachi 3:8-10).

 People steal because of greed or covetousness.
 And greed is a sin (Colossians 3:5).
-Christians need to remember that they “will be judged by the law of liberty” (James 2:12) and will give account to their words (Romans 14:12; Hebrews 4:13).
+Christians need to remember that they “will be judged by the law” (James 2:12) and will give account to their words (Romans 14:12; Hebrews 4:13).
 Therefore, they need to develop the spirit of honesty, love, justice, and fair dealings with others that they may be blessed by God (Romans 13:9; Ephesians 4:28)